MikelSalazar/sparcl/guides/createexperiment.md

     `git submodule add https://github.com/oarc/sparcl_experiments src/experiments/arc`

-This creates the submodule in the folder `/src/experiments/<shorthand>`.
+This creates the submodule in the folder `/src/experiments/arc`.
 This is the folder where the experiments can be implemented.
 Feel free to choose any unique shorthand for your submodule.
 That way you can also add experiment submodules from others.

 The submodule command creates 2 new files: .gitmodules and a file representing your experiment repository.
 Feel free to save these files to your fork if you wish.
 But these files should not be pushed to the original sparcl repository.

 ## Register the experiment

-The experiment to use is selected in the [Dashboard](https://openarcloud.github.io/sparcl/glossary.html#dashboard). sparcl comes with `/src/experiments/Selector.svelte`, an example component to choose an experiment using a select HTML element.
-You're free to change this file in any way you wish, as long as `Promises` of svelte components are sent to the dashboard.
+The experiment to run is selected in the [Dashboard](https://openarcloud.github.io/sparcl/glossary.html#dashboard). sparcl comes with `/src/experiments/Selector.svelte`, an example component for the dashboard to choose an experiment using a select HTML element.
+You're free to change this file in any way you wish, as long as `Promises` of svelte components are sent back to the dashboard.

 When using the `Selector.svelte`, add your experiment to the `EXPERIMENTTYPES` object.
-Let's say the name of the new experiment is 'Particles':
+Let's say the name of the new experiment is 'Particle':

 ```svelte
     const EXPERIMENTTYPES = {